-Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under its Commercial Paper Program which has a maximum authorized amount of \$2,300 million.
-These short-term notes are denominated in Canadian dollars with varying maturities up to 365 days.
-The Commercial Paper Program is supported by the Company's committed and unsecured revolving standby credit facilities totalling \$2,300 million (Operating Credit Facilities).
+Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under its commercial paper program which has a maximum authorized amount of \$2,300 million.
+These short-term notes are denominated in Canadian dollars with varying maturities of up to 365 days.
+The commercial paper program is supported by the Company's committed and unsecured revolving standby credit facilities totalling \$3,050 million (Operating Credit Facilities).

-At December 31, 2023, Hydro One's Operating Credit Facilities consisted of the following:
+As at December 31, 2024, Hydro One's Operating Credit Facilities consisted of the following:

-(millions of dollars) Total Amount ount Drawn Revolving standby credit facilities June 2028 2,3 300 -
+(millions of dollars) Maturity Total Amount Amount Drawn Revolving standby credit facilities 1 June 2029 3,050

-On June 1, 2023, the maturity dates for the Operating Credit Facilities were extended from June 2027 to June 2028.
+1 On June 1, 2024, Hydro One increased the committed amount under the Operating Credit Facilities by \$750 million and the maturity dates were extended from June 2028 to June 2029.

 The Company may use the Operating Credit Facilities for working capital and general corporate purposes.
 If used, interest on the Operating Credit Facilities would apply based on Canadian benchmark rates.
-The obligation of each lender to make any credit extension under its credit facility is subject to various conditions including that no event of default has occurred or would result from such credit extension.
+The Operating Credit Facilities include a pricing adjustment which can increase or decrease Hydro One's cost of funding based on its performance on certain sustainability performance measures, which are related to Hydro One's sustainability goals.
+The obligation of each lender to extend credit under its credit facility is subject to various conditions including that no event of default has occurred or would result from such credit extension.